maelle/simplymaelle/content/post/2020-04-20-css-snippet.md

 ```

-Lines 2 to 7 create and markdownify the three highlighted blocks, with a note on the language before each.
+Lines 2 to 7 create and [markdownify](https://gohugo.io/functions/markdownify/) the three highlighted blocks, with a note on the language before each.
+Using markdownify means the code will be [highlighted using Chroma](https://gohugo.io/content-management/syntax-highlighting/) without my having to make any further effort.

-Then there is some non elegant string manipulation going on to extract the CSS, JS and html until line 58.
+Then there is some non elegant string manipulation going on to extract the CSS, JS and J until line 58.

 I then use the code [from Josh Pullen's post](https://dev.to/pulljosh/how-to-load-html-css-and-js-code-into-an-iframe-2blc#solution-blob-urls) to create blob URLs and an iframe.

 * I create an iframe with the ID given as argument of the shortcode.

-* Once the page is loaded, I call a function defined below, using code from [Josh Pullen's post](https://dev.to/pulljosh/how-to-load-html-css-and-js-code-into-an-iframe-2blc#solution-blob-urls), with the html, CSS and JS code, as well as the frame ID, as argument.
-The code creates blob URLs with the JS and CSS, then a blob URL with the html calling the JS and CSS, and finally assign that last blob URL to the iframe.
+* Once the page is loaded, I call a function defined below, using code from [Josh Pullen's post](https://dev.to/pulljosh/how-to-load-html-css-and-js-code-into-an-iframe-2blc#solution-blob-urls), with the J, CSS and JS code, as well as the frame ID, as argument.
+The code creates blob URLs with the JS and CSS, then a blob URL with the J calling the JS and CSS, and finally assign that last blob URL to the iframe.

 ```js
 function mySnippet(html, js, css, id) {